Mila is primarily machine learning with focus on deep learning and reinforcement learning

 And several associate members (who are available for co-supervision):

-You can apply through MILA admission to start working with them.
+You can make a supervision request to start working with them.

 Do I need to speak French?